Cost of Buying Property in Turkey

 DASK Insurance: This compulsory earthquake insurance is needed at the time of signing for your title deeds.The cost depends on the square meterage of your property.
 DASK for a two-bedroom apartment measuring 70 square metres is roughly 250 lira a year.

 Military Checks: A formal application is made to the government to check the property you are buying is not within a military zone and that you as a foreigner are within your legal limits of assets you can buy.
+This is now abolished for all foreign investments in Turkey as of 6th of August 2018.

 Let’s Look at an Example